 Top Criminal Defense Attorney in Troy, Michigan

 Being charged with a crime, or even being accused of committing a crime, is incredibly serious.
-Too many people take criminal charges lightly and underestimate the aggressiveness of the prosecutors and judges in Troy, Michigan.
+Too many people take criminal charges lightly and underestimate the prosecutors’ aggressiveness and judges in Troy, Michigan.
 The truth is that these judges, and the prosecutors who handle cases in the Troy District Court, are some of the toughest in the state.
-When you face a tough judge or prosecutor, your best defense is a defense lawyer who will defend and protect you and will not back down under any circumstances.
+When you face a harsh judge or prosecutor, your best defense is a criminal defense attorney in Troy who will defend and protect you and not back down under any circumstances.

 Felony and Misdemeanor Cases in the Troy District Court

 Misdemeanor charges out of Troy and Clawson are also handled in the Troy District Court.
-Generally, misdemeanor offenses are charges that have a maximum sentence of 1 year in jail or less (and a fine).
-In addition to possible jail time, the court can order up to 2 years of probation with various terms and conditions including fines, costs, drug/alcohol testing, therapy, education classes, community service, work force, curfew, tether, employment, education, reporting to a probation officer and more.
-Similar to felony cases, the first hearing in a misdemeanor is an arraignment (where the defendant is informed of the charges and a bond is set).
+Generally, misdemeanor offenses have a maximum sentence of 1 year in jail or less (and a fine).
+In addition to possible jail time, the court can order up to 2 years of probation with various terms and conditions, including fines, costs, drug/alcohol testing, therapy, education classes, community service, workforce, curfew, tether, employment, education, reporting to a probation officer and more.
+Like felony cases, the first hearing in a misdemeanor is an arraignment (where the defendant is informed of the charges and a bond is set).
 Common misdemeanors in Troy include:

 - Domestic Violence or Domestic Assault

 - Retail Fraud (1st and 2nd Offenses)

 - OWI (Operating While Intoxicated) (1st and 2nd Offenses)